google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a JSON expression, extracts a JSON boolean, and returns that value as a SQL `BOOL`.
-If the expression is SQL `NULL`, the function returns SQL `NULL`.
-If the extracted JSON value is not a boolean, an error is produced.
+Extracts a JSON boolean and converts it to a SQL `BOOL` value.

+Arguments:

 +   `json_expr`: JSON.
 For example:

     ```
     JSON '{"name": "sky", "color" : "blue"}'
     ```

+    If the expression is SQL `NULL`, the function returns SQL `NULL`.
+If the extracted JSON value is not a boolean, an error is produced.

 **Return type**